-Your welfare rights are to be made aware of your maximum entitlement to state welfare benefits.
+Your welfare rights are the right “to be made aware of your maximum entitlement to state welfare benefits”.
 You also have the right to receive these benefits and be fairly treated by the welfare system.
 Welfare rights are human rights.

 In 1794, one year after the French Declaration of the Rights of Man was published, the Prussian Civil Code was enacted.
-It imposed on the state a duty “ to provide the sustenance and support of those of its citizens who cannot….procure subsistence themselves”.
+Thi code imposed on the state a duty “ to provide the sustenance and support of those of its citizens who cannot….procure subsistence themselves”.

 Article 25 of the Declaration says, “Everyone has the right to a standard of living adequate for the health and well-being of himself and his family, including …. housing”.
 Unfortunately, turning rights into realities is difficult.
-However, what you can do is make sure that you are accessing whatever support is available.
+So ensure you access available supports.
 In your country this may mean:

 - Access to public housing (often called social housing) provided direct to you by government; and/or

-- A rent support payment pr allowance paid direct to you so you can obtain housing in the private rental market.
+- A rent support payment or allowance paid direct to you so you can obtain housing in the private rental market.

 It is up to you to find out what support is available.

-- Find out what the government department/s are is responsible for helping you with housing.
+- Find out what government department/s are responsible for helping you with housing.